4 Ways to Play Apple Music on Tesla

 • Go to Audio Settings (slider icon top right of the audio window), tap sources, and turn off Apple Music.
 Turn it back on.

-• Make sure that your Apple Music is not playing on any other device before getting into your car, unless you have Apple Music family subscription.
+• Make sure that your Apple Music is not playing on any other device before getting into your car, unless you have an Apple Music family subscription.

-• Restart the touchscreen, (Hold in both scroll wheels).
+• Restart the touchscreen (Hold in both scroll wheels).

 • Switch to Tesla streaming and then back.

-Option 3 Play Apple Music on Tesla via Bluetooth
+Option 2.
+Play Apple Music on Tesla via Bluetooth

+You can play audio files from a Bluetooth-connected device (such as a phone, iPod Touch, iPad, or Android tablet).
 Once a phone is paired, Tesla can connect to it whenever the phone is within range.

 1. Ensure both the touchscreen and the phone are powered on.